tusharkapadi/iacm-migration/README.md

 ### Setup
 * Create `.env` file with your Harness account ID and api key, using `.env.example` as an example
-* Copies of working directories for each workspace to be migrated should be put under the `./workspaces` directory
+* Copies of working directories for each workspace to be migrated should be put under the `./workspaces` directory.
+Clone your workspace repository(ies) in this folder.
 * Fill out the `input.csv` file with the correct values for each workspace.
 Refer `input.csv` schema section for more details on the fields

 ### `input.csv` schema